vuongqthanhdat/MIS-311/README.md

 ### Sales Analysis by Product Category
 <img width="1262" height="614" alt="image" src="https://github.com/user-attachments/assets/d54feb80-e7fb-4bb7-8ff5-0e9955ca719f" />

-Insight 1: Fruits generated the highest revenue at 7,450.12, accounting for approximately 24.5% of total sales.
-Beverages, Stationery, and Household products also showed relatively similar performance, indicating a balanced contribution across key essential categories.
-Personal Care recorded the lowest revenue at 4,509.59, creating a noticeable gap compared to other categories.
+Insight 1: Fruits generated the highest revenue at 7,450.12 (24.5% of total sales), while Personal Care recorded the lowest performance.
+This suggests that Fruits benefit from strong and consistent consumer demand, likely driven by frequent purchases rather than high pricing.
+In contrast, the underperformance of Personal Care may indicate weaker demand or less effective product positioning.

-Business implication: This implies that growth can be achieved by adjusting the performance of existing product categories rather than restructuring the entire product portfolio.
+Business implication: This suggests that the company should prioritise improving underperforming categories such as Personal Care through targeted promotions, pricing adjustments or product repositioning.
+Additionally, high-performing categories like Fruits should be leveraged through inventory expansion and cross-selling strategies to maximise revenue growth.

 ### Sales Analysis by City
 <img width="1060" height="568" alt="image" src="https://github.com/user-attachments/assets/516066e5-ff27-4a6a-8864-2f4ddba76f6f" />

-Insight 2: Chicago and New York generated the highest revenue at 10,813.94 and 10,613.69 respectively, while Los Angeles ranked lower at 8,935.31.
-The small gap between Chicago and New York shows that both cities perform at a similar and consistent level as the company’s main markets.
+Insight 2: Chicago and New York are the top-performing cities with similar revenue levels, at 10,813.94 and 10,613.69 respectively, indicating stable and consistent demand in these core markets.
+In contrast, Los Angeles generates significantly lower revenue, suggesting underperformance relative to its potential.
+This gap highlights an opportunity for the company to improve sales through targeted strategies in the Los Angeles market.

-Business implication: This indicates strong reliance on two core markets, while Los Angeles presents potential for improvement through targeted market strategies to balance overall geographic performance.
+Business implication: This indicates that the company is highly dependent on Chicago and New York as its core revenue drivers.
+To reduce this reliance and achieve more balanced growth, the company should prioritise improving performance in Los Angeles through targeted promotions, localised product offerings and pricing strategies aligned with customer demand.

 ## Conclusion

-Sales are relatively balanced across main product categories, with Chicago and New York performing strongest among cities.
-Overall, the business demonstrates stable performance, with potential for incremental improvement in weaker segments.
+In general, the business demonstrates stable performance, with revenue relatively balanced across product categories and concentrated in two core markets, Chicago and New York.
+Nevertheless, there are some opportunities exist to improve underperforming segments, particularly Personal Care and the Los Angeles market.
+By optimising weaker categories and strengthening performance in less-developed locations, the company can achieve more balanced growth and enhance overall revenue efficiency.